-According to the American Thyroid Association, women are five to eight times more likely than men to have thyroid problems.
+According to the American Thyroid Association, thyroid issues in women are five to eight times more likely than they are in men.
 And of the women who develop a thyroid dysfunction during their life, 1 in 5 has it as a result of genetic mutation of the TSHB gene.

 The following thyroid-related diseases affect more women than men:

 Because women are more likely than men to have a thyroid condition, there are several symptoms that exclusively affect women and child-bearing individuals with thyroid disease.
 For example, pregnant women with undiagnosed or inadequately treated hypothyroidism have an increased risk of miscarriage, preterm delivery, and severe developmental problems in their children.

 Additionally, women with thyroid disorders may experience problems with their menstrual cycles, fertility issues, and problems during pregnancy.

 While stress alone does not cause thyroid disorders, it can certainly make the condition worse.
 Your thyroid is responsible for controlling many of the body’s key activities by releasing specific hormones into the bloodstream.
 So when your thyroid isn’t functioning properly, it can have an effect on: